djorlando24/pyLabDataLogger/README.md

   you can run scripts/reset-WCH.CN.sh.
 These devices also have generic USB-to -serial adapters than can easily be confused.
 It may be necessary to specify the driver manually when the device is detected.

-- While Rigol scopes are supported by both sigrok and usbtmc, they are not fully compilant with the standards and connectivity issues are common.
-These still need to be fixed.

 See Hardware.md for more detailed information.